pbs-assess/sdmTMB/README.md

 grid_yrs$year_scaled <- (grid_yrs$year - mean(pcod$year)) / sd(pcod$year)
 p <- predict(fit, newdata = grid_yrs) %>%
   subset(year == 2011) # any year
-#> Warning: The installed version of sdmTMB is newer than the version that was used to fit
-#> this model.
-It is possible new parameters have been added to the TMB model
-#> since you fit this model and that prediction will fail.
-We recommend you fit
-#> and predict from an sdmTMB model with the same version.
 ggplot(p, aes(X, Y, fill = zeta_s_year_scaled)) + geom_raster() +
   scale_fill_gradient2()
 ```